Moses Wetang'ula: Speaker of The National Assembly

 Wetangula retained his Bungoma senate seat in the August 2022 Kenyan general election, winning by a landslide.
 However, he resigned shortly after from that position in order to vie for the position of the Speaker of the National Assembly of Kenya.
-On 8 September 2022, he contested successfully to become the speaker of the 13th Parliament of Kenya after defeating his only competitor Kenneth Marende.
-Wetangula had garnered a total of 215 votes against Marende's 130 votes, while he did not attain the requisite 2/3's of the votes cast in order to win in the first round, he was nevertheless elected as speaker since his only competitor Marende withdrew from the repeat election.
+On 8 September 2022, he contested successfully to become the speaker of the 13th Parliament of Kenya.
+Wetangula had garnered a total of 214 votes against Marende's 130 votes, while he did not attain the requisite 2/3's of the votes cast in order to win in the first round, he was nevertheless elected as speaker since his only competitor Kenneth Marende withdrew from the second round.
 Wetangula took over from Justin Muturi and became the 8th Speaker of the National Assembly of Kenya.

 Personal life

 Wetangula's father, Mzee Dominic Wetangula, is a retired teacher in Nalondo, Bungoma County and lives in the village together with his wives.
 His family is a political family with his younger brother Timothy Wanyonyi Wetangula being the MP for Westlands Constituency in Nairobi County.
 His other siblings include Fred Wetangula a Nairobi-based businessman and the Late Tony Waswa Wetangula.
 He also has a younger sister Emmeryncian Naswa.

 Moses Wetangula has several wives.
-The first wife is called Phyllis Wetangula but he does not live with her.
+He has several wives, including Ann Wacheke Wetangula and Phyllis Wetangula, but lives separately only from the latter.
 Wetangula's Children include his son Fidel Wetangula, Daughter Sheila Wetangula, Tamara Wetangula, and Alvin Habwe Wetangula who was appointed as board member of Kenya Railways.
 Both Tamara and Alvin Habwe are civil engineers.
 He also has many other children with his other wives.

 Wetangula is a supporter of English Premier League club Arsenal.